openstack/diskimage-builder/README.md

 * init.d : POSIX shell script fragments that will be appended to the default script executed as the ramdisk is booted (/init).

+* ramdisk-install.d : called to copy files into the ramdisk.
+The variable TMP\_MOUNT\_PATH points to the root of the tree that will be packed into the ramdisk.

 * udev.d : udev rules files that will be copied into the ramdisk.

 ### Element coding standard ###